Go To Top

 WyomingNone

-It may also be time to look at alternative modes of transportation, such as community offered senior rides, Lyft or Uber.
+It may also be time to look at alternative modes of transportation, such as community-offered senior rides, Lyft or Uber.
 If you sell your vehicle, you could easily offset other transportation costs from the savings you receive from no longer owning and maintaining a vehicle.

 How does a defensive driver course for seniors work?

-Once you have found an acceptable course, you simply sign up and take the course.
+Once you have found an acceptable course, you sign up and take the course.
 Present the completion certificate to your insurance company and they should apply the discount to your policy.

 Is car insurance for seniors worth the cost?